Buena Vista Lagoon: Flora and fauna

 The lagoon harbors at least 103 bird species, 18 mammals, and 14 amphibians and reptiles.
 Buena Vista also serves as a valuable wetland habitat for migrating bird species during the fall months.
-In the 1970s, the lagoon was home to a group of pink flamingos that locals believed escaped from the San Diego Zoo, but the Zoo steadfastly denied that they were missing any flamingos.
+In the 1970s, the lagoon was home to a group of pink flamingos that locals believed escaped from the San Diego Zoo, but the zoo steadfastly denied that they were missing any flamingos.

 A weir exists about 100 yards from the ocean.
 Depending on the season and rainfall, there may be outflow into the Pacific Ocean.

-There has been discussion on whether to maintain the Buena Vista Lagoon as freshwater or to open it to the ocean, allowing saltwater mixing much as with the nearby Agua Hedionda Lagoon.
+There has been discussion on whether to maintain Buena Vista Lagoon as freshwater or to open it to the ocean, allowing saltwater mixing much as with the nearby Agua Hedionda Lagoon.
 As of early 2018, no definitive plans have been set to change the lagoon, however.